 Mario Peres is a neurologist, who for the past 20 years has been dedicated to headache research, clinical practice, academic training and public awareness.
 He is currently President of ABRACES, a Brazilian headache advocacy association, Secretary of the Brazilian Headache Society, member of the Board of Trustees of the International Headache Society, and Professor at the Psychiatry Institute, University of Sao Paulo, Brazil.

 Mario Peres discloses financial support/sponsorship from Lilly, Allergan, and Novartis in speaker fees, and consultation fees from Eurofarma, Lilly, Sanofi.
 Peres holds patent # BR2020170233532, from INPI – Instituto Nacional da Propriedade Industrial.
 Registered on 30/10/2017.

-Dr Hindiyeh was awarded the 2013 Clinical Research Fellowship in Neurotoxins by the American Academy of Neurology and under this scholarship is currently investigating a diagnostic screening protocol for chronic migraine.
+She was awarded the 2013 Clinical Research Fellowship in Neurotoxins by the American Academy of Neurology and under this scholarship is currently investigating a diagnostic screening protocol for chronic migraine.
 Other research interests include pathophysiology and novel treatments for migraine, the use of transcranial magnetic stimulation in headache disorders, and participation in clinical trials for new headache therapeutics.
-She is currently a member of the American Headache Society (AHS), serves on the AHS Electronic Media committee and was chosen as an AHS Emerging Leader in the field in 2017.
+She is currently a member of the American Headache Society (AHS), serves on the AHS Electronic Media Committee and was chosen as an AHS Emerging Leader in the field in 2017.
 She is also a member of the International Headache Society.